ahmad-PH/ahmadph-personal-website/content/project/digit-recognizer/index.md

 ---
-title: External Project
+title: Digit Recognizer from Scratch
-summary: An example of linking directly to an external project website using `external_link`.
+summary: A neural network for the classification of MNIST-like digits, built from scratch using Python and without the use of any external libraries.
 tags:
 - Demo
 date: "2016-04-27T00:00:00Z"